Context Engineering

 Many harness failures are context failures wearing other hats.
 A bad plan may be a memory problem; a false success may be an evaluation problem caused by insufficient state; a messy codebase may be a documentation visibility problem.
 An unattended job with weak bootstrap context is the same problem in slower motion, which is why context engineering also sits underneath automation-and-background-work.

-Read with instruction-layering, memory-persistence, harness-engineering, and claude-code.
+Read with instruction-layering, memory-persistence, harness-engineering, on-policy-self-distillation, and claude-code.
 For operator-facing visibility into assembled context, provenance, and influence, also read context-assembly-visualization-for-harnesses and attention-and-attribution-views-for-llm-harnesses.
 It also supplies much of the explanatory vocabulary for harness-quality-comparison.